What is Pivotal Response Training (PRT)?

 ABA teaching methods occur in a variety of treatment settings falling along a continuum between natural and highly analog environments.
 Pivotal Response Training is a teaching methodology from the more natural end of this continuum.
 It focuses on improving skills in 4 pivotal areas that, once learned, help the child acquire other skills more rapidly.

-Continuum of ABA teaching methods with natural at one end and analog at the other
+Continuum of ABA teaching methods with natural at one end and analog at the other.
+Pivotal response training (PRT) is at the natural end of this continuum

 Continuum of ABA Teaching Methods